jensbrauer/rockpaperscissors/README.md

 - Performance issues caught by lighthouse are unattended to.

-- An unwanted feature is the the next round button rendering weirdly.
+- An unwanted feature is that the "next round"-button renders weirdly.
   - When clicked, JS function is hiding it by changing element.style.visibility = 'hidden', it does not instantly disappear but fades a little and then instantly disappears.
 With another method, this could probably be solved better.

 ## Deployment